-What are Net 30 Payment Terms?
+What are Net 30 Payment Terms in import & export?

 As a wholesaler and distributor, you’ll commonly use and come across Net 30 payment terms.
 Despite the technological sound of it, this merely states a form of trade credit.
 Net 30 means that the total amount outstanding on the invoice is expected to be paid in full by the buyer within 30 days of shipping out the goods or completing the job.